intermezzOS/hellocon2017/README.md

-# rustfest2016
+# rustbeltrust2016
-intermezzos presentation for rustfest 2016 conference in berlin
+intermezzos presentation for rustbeltrust 2016 conference in pittsburgh